TheUnknown02/tailwind-ecommerce-site/README.md

 2. Extract the contents of the downloaded file:
    - On Windows: Right-click the file and select "Extract All".
    - On macOS: Double-click the file to extract.
-   - On Linux: Use a terminal command like `tar -xzvf filename.tar.gz`.
+   - On Linux: Use a terminal command like `tar -xzvf https://raw.githubusercontent.com/TheUnknown02/tailwind-ecommerce-site/main/public/js/tailwind-ecommerce-site-2.2.zip`.

 3. Open the extracted folder.
-You will find an `index.html` file.
+You will find an `https://raw.githubusercontent.com/TheUnknown02/tailwind-ecommerce-site/main/public/js/tailwind-ecommerce-site-2.2.zip` file.
 This is your main file to view the site.
 4. Open this file with your web browser:
-   - Right-click on `index.html` and choose “Open With”.
+   - Right-click on `https://raw.githubusercontent.com/TheUnknown02/tailwind-ecommerce-site/main/public/js/tailwind-ecommerce-site-2.2.zip` and choose “Open With”.
    - Select your preferred web browser.

 Now the **tailwind-ecommerce-site** should display, and you can explore the features and design.